jatanassian/flex-september-2024/breakout_problem-solving/README.md

   - Clarifications on definitions or examples.
   - It can help to have an exercise open related to the topic so there is an example to work with and walk through together.

-6. Visit during Instructor Office Hours
+6. Visit during Instructor Dockside Sessions

 - These hours are here for a reason, ask instructors for clarifications on topics covered in-lecture or on exercises you're working on!